Top List

 - 4,467 ft

 The best Rocky Mountain retirement town depends on the life you want day to day.
-Use these four as a starting shortlist: compare the tradeoffs, picture your routines, then adjust the rankings around what matters most to you.
+Use these four as a starting shortlist: compare the tradeoffs, picture your ideal daily life, and choose based on what matters most to you.

 Want to see the rest of the top 15?
 Or adjust to your own exact preferences?